-Why are we devoting a whole parenting tip to this?
+Why are we devoting a whole blog post to this?
 Because the little messages our kids get in the ebb and flow of daily life add up to be the core beliefs that they will live by.

-As you explain the change in Elf’s job description, you can share the verses below, and have age appropriate conversations about true “good behavior” — it flows not from monitoring and reward, but from a deep place of knowing we are fully loved first!
+As you explain the change in Elf’s job description, you can share the verses below, and have age appropriate conversations about true “good behavior” which flows not from monitoring and reward, but from a deep place of knowing we are fully loved first!

 - Ephesians 5:1-2a – Follow God’s example, therefore, as dearly loved children and walk in the way of love, just as Christ loved us and gave himself up for us…

 - Col. 3:12 – Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.